javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 }
 ```

-Another way is to use object-specific `for key in localStorage` loop.
+Another way is to use `for key in localStorage` loop, just as we do with regular objects.

-That iterates over keys, but also outputs few built-in fields that we don't need:
+It iterates over keys, but also outputs few built-in fields that we don't need:

 ```js run
 // bad try